College of Education - Department of Language, Literacy, and Special Education

 The course of studies provides students with an understanding of the basic principles of developmental reading instruction for grades pre-k-12.
 Students acquire advanced knowledge of the reading process.
 They engage in hands-on experiences in diagnosing and teaching learners who are having difficulty with literacy acquisition.
 Students learn procedures for administering reading programs in elementary, secondary, and post secondary schools.
 In their course work and reading seminar experiences, students read and interpret current reading research and develop expertise in applying relevant findings to literacy practices in their school and classroom, and researching their own practice.

 The Department of Language, Literacy, and Special Education maintains a highly regarded public reading clinic which provides diagnostic and remedial services to children and adults.
 While enrolled in the course, Clinical Experiences in Reading, students are required to engage in tutoring of clients attending the clinic.
-There is an emphasis on reflective practice with colleagues and mentoring of teacher candidates as part of this experience.
+There is an emphasis on reflective practice with colleagues and peer mentoring as part of this experience.

 The faculty work closely with special educators in order to prepare reading specialists who are capable of addressing the literacy needs of diverse learners.